Ade-nike17/RockPaperScissors/README.md

-# RockPaperScissors
+# Rock Paper Scissors
 Rock-Paper-Scissors is a simple two-player game where, at a signal, players make figures with their hands, representing a rock, a piece of paper, or a pair of scissors.
 The winner is determined according to a set of rules.
-You can find the official rules by watching this youTube video and on wikipedia.
+You can find the official rules by [watching this youTube video](https://www.youtube.com/watch?v=ND4fd6yScBM) and on [wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors).

-A brief summary:
+# A brief summary:

 If the two players choose the same “character” it’s a tie, and the game repeats.